PPCZJP-MAD/AniMe/README.md

 * Creation
    * User can create a new post on the Home feed.
 * Search
-   * User can search for a particular anime based on name in Discovery tab.
+   * User can search for a particular anime based on name in Search tab.

 ### 3. Navigation